hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
-- On Poloniex internal error, buy (and possibly sell) trades are still logged as if they were successful
 - Copy/rename most recent log files on program exit for easy access
 - Allow verify_amounts() to increase trade_usdt_max
 - Change diff to be relative to low ask actual ("Price Difference from Base")